| |

 by sculptured elephants.
 The entire temple, carved out of the

 basalt hillside, is 130 ft square."
+It was a really

 impressive sight.
 After getting clearance to take photos,